HLammers/cybo-drummer/README.md

 >   pip instal importlib_metadata
 >   ```
 > * *To back up user settings:*
->   * On your PC type `py mpremote.py fs cp :data.json data.json` **without pressing ENTER** (so not executing it yet)
+>   * On your PC type `py mpremote.py fs cp -r :data_files/ .` **without pressing ENTER** (so not executing it yet)
 > * *To restore user settings:*
->   * Copy your data.json file to the micropython-master\tools\mpremote folder
+>   * Copy your data_files to the micropython-1.24.0\tools\mpremote folder
->   * On your PC type `py mpremote.py fs cp data.json :data.json` **without pressing ENTER** (so not executing it yet)
+>   * On your PC type `py mpremote.py fs cp -r data_files/ :` **without pressing ENTER** (so not executing it yet)
 > * While you keep Cybo-Drummer’s TRIGGER button pressed:
 >   * Press RESET button on Cybo-Drummer
 >   * Press ENTER on your PC to start downloading (backing up) or uploading (restoring)
 #### Running From Source
 It is possible to run Cybo-Drummer from source by uploading the content from the [src folder](src/) to the Raspberry Pi Pico running [stock MicroPython](https://micropython.org/download/RPI_PICO/).

-Keep in mind that when running from source (instead of frozen into firmware), Cybo-Drummer takes more time to start up and screen refreshing .
+Keep in mind that when running from source (instead of frozen into firmware), Cybo-Drummer takes more time to start up and screen refreshing.
 To resolve this while playing around with the code it is also possible to freeze only part of the source code, following the instructions under [building firmware from source](#building-firmware-from-source).
 #### Building Firmware From Source
 So far I haven’t found any way to build MicroPython on a Windows PC, only on a device running Debian Linux, so I’m using a Raspberry Pi 400 for this purpose, but any Raspberry Pi 4 or 5 running Raspberry OS will do.